 Vibe Console

 The Vibe Console is Chronos Engine’s developer control surface.
-It is not part of your player experience — it exists purely for updating, testing, debugging, and understanding world memory behavior.
+It is not part of your player experience — it exists for updating, testing, debugging, and understanding world memory behavior.

 1️⃣ Connection Section

-Purpose: Make sure Chronos is connected and scoped correctly.
+Purpose: make sure Chronos is connected and scoped correctly.

 • • Base URL